-The 2021 budget includes \$12.3 million for Travel.
-This change is a 55.2 percent decrease to the 2020 Board-approved budget.
+The 2021 budget includes \$13.5 million for Travel.
+This change is a 50.7 percent decrease to the 2020 Board-approved budget.

-There are three reasons for the significant reduction in the 2021 travel budget.
+There are two reasons for the significant reduction in the 2021 travel budget.
 First, the NCUA expects that pandemic-related travel restrictions will continue through the first quarter of 2021, and adjusted the budget downward as a result.
-Second, as examinations-related and other travel begin to resume through 2021, it will occur at a lower level than in previous years due to lessons learned about remote work during the pandemic.
-Third, and subject to approval by the NCUA Board, the agency will use approximately \$6 million of unspent 2020 travel funds to offset the 2021 travel budget.
-Historically, the travel budget comprises approximately nine percent of the overall NCUA budget, however the share of travel in the 2021 budget will be only 3.9 percent.
+Second, and subject to approval by the NCUA Board, the agency will use approximately \$6 million of unspent 2020 travel funds to offset the 2021 travel budget.
+Historically, the travel budget comprises approximately nine percent of the overall NCUA budget, however the share of travel in the 2021 budget will be only 4.3 percent.